redhat-nfvpe/container-perf-tools/README.md

 name/value pairs under the container env spec.

 The common env variables include:
-+ GIT_URL: this points to your github fork of this repository, or this repository if no fork
-  + if the GIT_URL is not set, this repository will be used
-  + if the GIT_URL is set to "false", the tools in the image will be used (air gapped mode)

 + tool: which performance test to run, essentially it is one of the tool directory names

 The tool specific variables will be mentioned under each tool section.